Artificial intelligence (AI)

 Version 3.5 of this language model was the engine of the application ChatGPT, which was released in late November 2022.

 This latest version of the language model was published on March 14, 2023.
 The number of parameters used by the language model or the size of the data model have not been disclosed, but it is said to be more creative, understand more complex instructions and be able to solve more complex problems than previous language models.
 Public data (internet) and licensed third-party libraries have been used as source material for the training of the language model.

-It is believed to dominate and can help in even more demanding and complex creative and technical writing tasks, such as composing songs, writing scripts or learning the user’s writing style.
-In addition, GPT-4 accepts images as input and can create description texts from the content of the images, classifications and analyses.
-The ability to process larger amounts of text as input has also improved.
-GPT-4 can handle over 25,000 words of text, enabling use cases such as long-form content creation, extended conversations, and document search and analysis.
+It masters and helps with more demanding and complex creative and technical writing tasks, such as composing songs, writing scripts or learning a user’s writing style.
+In addition, GPT-4 accepts images as input and can create descriptive texts from the content of images, classifications and analyses.
+The ability to handle larger amounts of text as input has also been improved.
+GPT-4 can handle more than 25,000 words of text, enabling use cases such as long-form content creation, extended discussions, and document search and analysis.

 In addition to efficiency, GPT-4 is more accurate in terms of data accuracy.
-The accuracy has been raised to 70-80% depending on the subject.
-GPT-3.5 got 50-60% of the facts correct on average.
-But may still provide false or biased information like its predecessor.
-Its data set covers until December 2022.
+Accuracy has been increased to 70-80%, depending on the subject.
+GPT-3.5 got on average 50-60% of the facts correct.
+But can still provide incorrect or biased information, like its predecessor.
+Its dataset covers the period until December 2022.

 This new language model is currently used in the paid version of ChatGPT, ChatGPT Plus.

 - Arene’s recommendations for universities of applied sciences regarding the use of artificial intelligence